Four-Week Session offered monthly

 Students do not have an opportunity for laboratory work but can learn about the laboratory work by attending any of the many research conferences on the NIH Calendar of Events.

 - Clinical exposure to a diversity of patients with difficult problems in infectious disease.

-- Learn about the research studies which patients in Infectious Diseases are participating.
+- Learn about the research studies in which patients in Infectious Diseases are participating.

 - Learn how personal interaction with an excellent diagnostic microbiology laboratory can improve patient care.